Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Introduction

 \section{Introduction}

-Let $(M, \ome)$ be a compact manifold of dimension $2n$ with a symplectic structure $\ome$.
-We denote by $C_\ome$ the set of $\ome$-compatible almost complex structures on $(M, \ome)$.
-Then $C_\ome$ is an infinite dimensional homogeneous K\"ahler manifold, which is a set of global sections of a fibre bundle with fibre the Siegel space Sp$(2n , \R)/U(n)$.
-Hamiltonian diffeomorphisms act on $C_\ome$ preserving its K\"ahler structure.
-Then Fujiki and Donaldson show that the scalar curvature arises as a moment map of Hamiltonian diffeomorphisms on $C_\ome$, which is called the moment map framework in K\"ahler geometry \cite{Fu_1990}, \cite{Do_1997}. \\
+Let $M$ be a compact manifold of real dimension $2n$ equipped with a symplectic form $\ome$.
+We denote by $C_\ome$ the space of $\ome$-compatible almost complex structures on $(M, \ome)$.
+Then $C_\ome$ is an infinite dimensional homogeneous K\"ahler manifold, which can be identified with the space of global sections of a fibre bundle whose fibre is the Siegel space Sp$(2n , \R)/$U$(n)$.
+The group of Hamiltonian diffeomorphisms acts on $C_\ome$ preserving its K\"ahler structure.
+Fujiki and Donaldson showed that the scalar curvature arises as a moment map for this action of Hamiltonian diffeomorphisms on $C_\ome$, which is now known as the moment map framework in K\"ahler geometry \cite{Fu_1990, Do_1997}. \\